wordofwarning/wordofwarning.org/current/2014-spring/2destlang/index.md

 >*Immensely powerful and life-enhancing.*<br>*A reminder that even in our darkest times there is hope.*<br>*Brilliant, original, energetic and beautiful*<br>audience feedback

 ####Credits
 Devised + performed by Katherina Radeva + Alister Lownie.
 Dramaturgy + additional direction by Charlotte Vincent.
+Sound design by Tim Blazdell.
+Mentored by Sheila Gheilani.
 Photo by Alma Haser.
 Winner of Pulse Fringe Suitcase Prize 2013.
 A Colchester Arts Centre commission, supported by The Point, Eastleigh.
 Supported using public funding by the National Lottery through Arts Council England.

 ####Websites